Jemoka/blag/content/posts/KBhsupervised_learning.md

 2.  use an automated learning algorithm to generalize from the example

 This is good for typically representative situations, but if you are throwing an [agent]({{< relref "KBhagent.md" >}}) into a completely unfamiliar situation, supervised learning cannot perform better.

+## Disadvantages {#disadvantages}

+-   the labeled data is finite
+-   limited by the quality of performance in the training data
+-   interpolation between states are finite